Unable to Locate Complete Label

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a limited amount of meat.

-Maintain Chunks is a plant-based kibble using a limited amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Maintain Chunks is a grain-inclusive dry dog food using a limited amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content.